Table of Contents

-As a renter, negotiating is the best way to settle a dispute and avoid going to court.
-When you receive a notice, you should talk with your landlord to see if you can come to an agreement.
+As a Tenant, negotiating is the best way to settle a dispute and avoid going to court.
+When you receive a notice, you should talk with htem to see if you can come to an agreement.

-A lawsuit costs money, both for you as the renter and for your landlord.
+A lawsuit costs money, both for you and the Landlord.
 The best-case scenario is that they agree to stop the Eviction if you agree to certain terms.
 For example, they may decide to halt the eviction if you agree to pay the rent or remedy your violation of the lease agreement.

 Additionally, if the dispute is over non-payment of rent, you may be able to renegotiate your terms to be allowed to pay on a later date.
 If you come to an agreement with your landlord, you should document the terms of your agreement, and both parties should sign the document for protection.